 - Complimentary Wi-Fi

 Unlike The Hotel Collection, rooms booked through Fine Hotels and Resorts are not all prepaid.
-In fact, most are standard rates that you’ll pay for at the end of your stay.
-In comparing several properties, including the Park Hyatt in Chicago, I found rates identical to the non-prepaid rates when booked directly through the hotel.
+In fact, most are standard rates that you’ll pay for at the end of your stay when you check out.
+In comparing several properties, including the Park Hyatt in Chicago, we found rates identical to the non-prepaid rates when booking directly through the hotel.

-However, keep in mind that prepaid and early-purchase options may be available directly from the hotel — and are likely much less expensive.
-Of course, you won’t benefit from the Fine Hotels and Resorts perks.
+However, keep in mind that the hotel may directly offer prepaid and early-purchase options which may be much cheaper, though you won’t benefit from the Fine Hotels and Resorts perks.

 Hotel Points and Elite Benefits